CLEVELAND, Ohio -- If your home was affected in the recent flooding it could be harboring mold.

 Mold and Health Concerns

 Mold is made up of simple microscopic organisms that are found virtually everywhere.
-It can often be seen in the form of discoloration, ranging from white to orange and from green to brown and black, and gives off a musty or earthy smell.
+It often can be seen in the form of discoloration, ranging from white to orange and from green to brown and black, and gives off a musty or earthy smell.

 Mold Prevention Tips